nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### UI component

 <img src="images/UI Component.png" width="800"><br>
+Fig. 5: UI Component

 **API** : [`Ui.java`](../src/main/java/seedu/address/ui/Ui.java)

+The `UI` component,
+* Executes user commands using the `Logic` component.
+* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Responds to events raised from various parts of the App and updates the UI accordingly.

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class